-Map and Convene the Ecosystem
+Map and convene the ecosystem

 Blockchain technology is evolving rapidly, and new developments emerge weekly.
-As the technology advances and new applications become possible, the Office of the National Coordinator can play a valuable role in convening stakeholders from health care providers, plans, startups, and academics to discuss progress, share lessons learned, and identify unanswered questions.
+As the technology advances and new applications become possible, the Office of the National Coordinator can play a valuable role in convening stakeholders from health care providers, plans, life sciences companies, startups and academics to discuss progress, share lessons learned, and identify unanswered questions.
 To that end, HHS could develop a sensing mechanism to track promising new startups and establish a forum for connecting them to more established organizations to undertake experiments.

-Establish a Consortium to Experiment
+Establish a consortium to experiment